LLNL/camp/docs/sphinx/dev_guide/index.rst

 GitHub Project Access
 ---------------------

-Camp maintains levels of project access on it GitHub project:
+Camp maintains levels of project access on its GitHub project:

   * **Core team members.** Individuals on the core Camp and RAJA team are frequent Camp contributors and participate regularly in project meetings,